flame-code/FLAME/docs/12_ann.rst

 In the parameter file, this information is provided line by line, in a specific format:

-The radial symmetry function in FLAME is `g02`, which has two parameters, the exponent to control the broadness of the Gaussian function and the offset that determines the center of the Gaussian function.
+The radial symmetry function in FLAME is called `g02` and has two parameters, the exponent to control the broadness of the Gaussian function, and the offset that determines the center of the Gaussian function.
-The offset is not well tested and we recommend to set it to zero.
+Using a finite offset is not well tested and we recommend to set it to zero.
 A `g02` symmetry function is defined by the key `g02_` appended by a zero-padded enumeration, e.g. `g02_001`.
 The value of the key is exponent, offset, 0.0, 0.0, and atom type, all separated by spaces.
-The two zeros are the lower and upper bounds of the symmetry function for all training data set.
+The two zeros at position 2 and 3 are the lower and upper bounds of the symmetry function for all training data sets.
-The zeros cannot be ignored.
+The zeros cannot be omitted.
 The last item is the atomic species of the surrounding atom.

-The angular symmetry function is of type `g05` which contains three parameters.
+The angular symmetry function is of type `g05` and contains three parameters.
-The exponent of the Gaussian function is similar to that of `g02`.
+The first parameter, the exponent of the Gaussian function, is similar to that of `g02`.
-The next two parameters are the prefactor of the cosine function and the value of the power.
+The other two parameters are the prefactor of the cosine function and the value of the power.
 Similar to `g02`, the parameters must be followed by two zero.
 The last two entries per line indicate the two